CAPS-Cloud/IoT-Platform-Migration/README.md

 #### IoTCore Backend + Frontend
 - Metadata administration (CRUD-operations for device and sensor management)
-- Automatically creates Kafka topics, Elasticsearch indices & Flink jobs within corresponding pods in the cluster
+- Automatically creates Kafka topics, Elasticsearch indices & Flink jobs within corresponding pods in the cluster upon device/sensor creation
+- Generate JWTs and Consumer Secrets
 - Check authorization of incoming requests
-- Provide metadata information to gateways upon request, according to predefined schema
+- Serve as authentication proxy for Elasticsearch, forwarded verified queries

 [//]: <########################################################################>
-#### MQTT/HTTP/WS Gateway
+#### Gateways
-- Cloud gateways enabling data ingestion
+- Data ingestion pods
-- Different protocols are supported by different gateways (depending on load, respective gateways can be scaled)
+- Currently three different protocols are supported (HTTP, WebSockets, MQTT)
-- Gateways enrich incoming sensordata with respective device information
+- Incoming requests/connections are verified, the included JWT decoded and the `device_id` obtained
-- Data is forwarded to Kafka, topic is received from IoT-Core
+- Messages are forwarded to Kafka, the respective topic is assembled: `<DEVICE_ID>_<SENSOR_ID>`
+- In order to compare the performance of Go vs. Node.js within such usecases, the WS and HTTP gateways are implemented in both languages

 Gateways are available at:
 - MQTT Gateway: `<HOST>:1883/` (Node.js)